1989 - Page 9

 The axis of the Brimington anticline crosses the take, approximately mile to the North of the shafts, giving gradients of app 1in6 to the North East and app 1in2 to the South East.

-John Dodsley sank the colliery originally, as New Skegby colliery (Skegby Colliery Brick and Lime Co) off Occupational Lane or later referred to as Brand Lane, leading to Rooley Bottoms, 1 miles to the west of the centre of Sutton-in-Ashfield.
+John Dodsley sank the colliery originally, as New Skegby colliery (Skegby Colliery Brick and Lime Co) off Occupational Lane or later referred to as Brand Lane, leading to Rooley Bottoms, app 1.75 miles to the west of the centre of Sutton-in-Ashfield.
 The estate belonged to RMEW Dodsley.

 The colliery was taken over by the New Skegby Colliery Co, then renamed Brierley Hill colliery in 1874.
 It was subsequently managed by the Sutton Colliery Co who renamed it Sutton colliery in 1888, and then it was purchased by the Blackwell Colliery Co in 1899.
 However to the locals it was always referred to as Brierley, Brily, Briery or the ‘Bread and Herring’ pit.